Dubai Is Excess In The Best & Worst Ways

 Luxury hotels shaped like sails.

-And honestly?
-I kind of respected that.
+Oddly enough, I respected that.

 The highways.